 - Customizable or tiered care plans help residents maintain their independence while meeting their changing care needs in the most affordable way possible.

-- Personalized activities and events calendars such as Arbor Terrace of Asheville’s Engaged Living Program ensure residents can pursue activities and events they’re interested in.
+- Personalized activities and events calendars such as Arbor Terrace of Asheville’s Engaged Lifestyle Program ensure residents can pursue activities and events they’re interested in.

 - Assisted living communities that offer memory care ensure specialized care and supervision are available to residents if the need arises down the road, thereby helping to avoid a disruptive move.